CIMR-Algos/MultiParameter_ATBD_V2/book/baseline_algorithm_definition.md

 :label: eq:genroughness
 R_{\text{clear}} = (1-\beta)R_{\text{geo}}
 ```
-with $R_{\text{geo}}$ being the reflectivity from a standart geometric optics
+with $R_{\text{geo}}$ being the reflectivity from a standard geometric optics
 model{cite}`Wentz1975` defined later in {eq}`eq:roughness`.
 The combination can then be expressed by combining the foam and the
 diffraction term into one quantity $F=f_{\text{foam}} + \beta -f_{foam}\cdot β - f_{foam} κβ$, which is a monotonic function of wind speed and is addressed by
 {cite}`Wentz2000` as *catch-all* term.
 They determined $F$ empirically from
-experiments with various radiometeres.
+experiments with various radiometers.
 A fit for F is given by
 ```{math}
 :label: eq:catchall
 \begin{aligned}